Series · Aliyun Bailian · Chapter 2

 • parallel_tool_calls=True is supported.
 Use it when you have independent tools — the model will return multiple tool_calls in one shot.

-For structured output, do not rely on prompting.
+For structured output, don’t rely on prompting.
 Use:

 1